Strategy Making -> Planning -> Estimation ->Architecture -> Design -> Risk Mitigation

 What is Product Backlog Grooming (PBG) or Product Backlog Refinement (PBR)?

 We will look in detail about product backlog refinement which will be mentioned as PBR throughout this blog.
 Product Backlog Refinement is a process in which the PO will review the backlog items to check if they are appropriate and prioritized to ensure a smooth delivery.
 It is a regular activity carried out by the team just before the sprint planning meeting (SPM).
 It is just not requirement processing discussion among the team and the PO but more than that as shown below.

 The very purpose of the PBR session is to remove the user story that has become obsolete.
 Also, it aims at creating new stories based on the development of the project.
 To reassess the relative priority and assign estimates as well as correct the estimate on a need basis.
 It saves the SPM time as backlogs are maintained with the help of the PBR.
 The acceptance criteria are specified properly and verified by all team members.
 Finally, split the user stories to prioritize internally within them.

 • Check if the backlogs are ready to present for the SPM

 • Impact of the items on the iteration

 The product owner and the team members must participate in the PBR session.
 Scrum master is optional however the presence adds value to the backlog prioritization.

-PBR session time is based on the iteration frequency.
+PBR agile session time is based on the iteration frequency.
 For a 2-week sprint minimum of 1 hour, the Product Backlog Refinement duration is sufficient.